ADHD and Dopamine: Why Your Brain's Reward System Works Differently

 ADHD and Dopamine Dysregulation: What’s Really Going On?

-- Weakened signaling in key areas like the prefrontal cortex, affecting impulse control, emotional regulation, and sustained attention.
+• Reduced responsiveness in reward-related areas like the striatum and prefrontal cortex, affecting impulse control and sustained attention.

 How Dopamine Dysregulation Impacts ADHD Symptoms